OpenSourceAP/CrossSection/README.md

 The code is separated into different files that download and prepare the data, and construct signals and portfolios.
 Please see the file **runEverything.txt** to get an overview of how the entire code can be run.
 The current code does some parts in R and some in Stata, so you will need both to run everything.

+Code to construct trading costs from TAQ data is provided separately and can be downloaded [here](https://drive.google.com/open?id=1W256-g-RxqOZBjNtkSJuuWXUqHZEYHsM).

 ## Data access